 FTP exchanges data using two separate channels known as the command channel and data channel.
 With FTP, both channels are unencrypted, leaving any data sent over these channels vulnerable to being intercepted and read.

-FTPS authenticates your connection using either a user ID and password, a certificate, or both.
+FTPS authenticates your connection using a user ID and password, a certificate, or both.
 When connecting to a trading partner's FTPS server, your FTPS client will first check if the server's certificate is trusted.
-The certificate is considered trusted if either the certificate was signed by a known certificate authority (CA), or if the certificate was self-signed by your partner and you have a copy of their public certificate in your trusted key store.
+The certificate is considered trusted if either the certificate was signed by a known certificate authority (CA) or if the certificate was self-signed by your partner and you have a copy of their public certificate in your trusted key store.
 Your partner may also require that you supply a certificate when you connect to them.
 If your certificate isn’t signed by a third-party CA, your partner may allow you to self-sign your certificate, sending them the public portion beforehand to load into their trusted key store.

 User ID authentication can be used with any combination of certificate and/or password authentication.

-SFTP provides two methods for authenticating connections.
-Like FTP, you can simply use a user ID and password.
-However, with SFTP these credentials are encrypted, which gives it a major security advantage over FTP.
 The other authentication method you can use with SFTP is SSH keys.
 This involves first generating a SSH private key and public key.
 You then send your SSH public key to your trading partner and they load it onto their server and associate it with your account.
 When they connect to your SFTP server, their client software will transmit your public key to the server for authentication.
 If the public key matches your private key, along with any user or password supplied, then the authentication will succeed.

 User ID authentication can be used with any combination of key and/or password authentication.